 This version of rayon represents a significant evolution in the history of this fabric.
 The original forms of rayon that were developed toward the end of the 19th century were expensive to produce, and many of them were flammable.
 With the development of viscose rayon in the early 20th century, the majority of the cost and safety concerns regarding rayon were solved, but the process of making viscose rayon is unnecessarily complicated, and it produces a large amount of waste.

-Modal rayon was first developed in 1951 in Japan, and in many ways, this type of rayon is nearly identical to viscose rayon.
-However, a simpler process is used to make modal rayon that doesn’t produce as much waste, and many consumers note a significant difference in the feel of modal rayon as compared to viscose rayon.
+Modal rayon was first developed in 1951 in Japan and is very similar to viscose rayon in many ways.
+However, the process used to make modal rayon is simpler and generates less waste.
+Many consumers also note a significant difference in the feel of modal rayon compared to viscose rayon.

 How Is Modal Fabric Made?

-After steeping is complete, the sheets are broken down into crumbs.
-Unlike the case in the production of viscose rayon, these crumbs are not aged, and they are instead directly immersed in carbon disulfide, which transforms the white crumbs into an orange substance called sodium cellulose xanthate.
-It is at this point that the tree-derived cellulose can no longer be considered purely organic, as it has been chemically altered.
+Once the steeping process is complete, the cellulose sheets are broken down into crumbs.
+Unlike the production of viscose rayon, these crumbs are not aged, and instead of air drying, they are directly immersed in carbon disulfide.
+This process transforms the white crumbs into an orange substance called sodium cellulose xanthate.
+It is important to note that, at this stage, the tree-derived cellulose can no longer be considered purely organic, as it has been chemically altered.
 However, the production of modal rayon uses less carbon disulfide than the production of viscose rayon, which contributes to its lower environmental impact.

-These fibers are then immersed in sulfuric acid, stretched, and formed into yarn.
-The resulting yarn is then washed, bleached, rinsed, dried, and loaded onto spools.
-At this point, the modal yarn is ready to be subjected to pre-shrinking, fire resistance, wrinkle resistance, or a number of other treatments that may be applied before it is woven into a fabric.
+After the fibers have been spun, they are immersed in sulfuric acid, stretched, and formed into yarn.
+The resulting yarn is then washed, bleached, rinsed, and dried before being loaded onto spools.
+At this stage, the modal yarn is ready to undergo pre-shrinking, fire resistance, wrinkle resistance, or other treatments that may be applied before it is woven into fabric.